PabRod/Potential/README.md

 # Potential
-A couple of functions for computing path integrals and scalar potentials in an arbitrary number of dimensions
+A couple of functions for computing path integrals and scalar potentials in an arbitrary number of dimensions.

+Requires Matlab R2012a or newer.

 ## Background
 The main purpose of this piece of code is computing the scalar potential function associated to a given vector field.
 In order to do so, we'll introduce the tool of path integral.